shameeen/frontend-hiring-test-1/README.md

 - Handle real-time events (Whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately)

 Bonus:
-- Use Typescript
+- Use Typescript and Next.js
-- Provide filtering feature, to filter calls by type (archived, missed …) … and many others!
-Don’t be afraid to use new or unknown libraries, we’d love to learn new things!
+- Provide filtering feature, to filter calls by type (archived, missed …)
+- Use GraphQL to fetch data
+- Deploy your application to Netlify or Heroku

 **Important Note**: We want you to build this small app as you'd have done it for your current job.
 (UI, UX, tests, documentation matters).

 ## APIs

-There are 2 versions of the APIs for this test, so you can choose between a REST API or a GraphQL API.
+There are 2 versions of the APIs for this test, so you can choose between:
+- REST API or
+- GraphQL API.

 Both expose the same data, so it’s really about which one you prefer.

 ### Model